Allstate (automobile)

 The Allstate is an American automobile offered for sale through Sears, Roebuck and Co. during the 1952 and 1953 model years.
 It was a rebadged version of the Henry J, a car manufactured by the Kaiser-Frazer company from 1950 through 1954.

-History
+Background

-The Sears retail chain had previously marketed vehicles made by the Lincoln Motor Car Works under the name "Sears Motor Buggy" between 1908 and 1912.
+The Sears retail chain previously marketed vehicles made by the Lincoln Motor Car Works under the name "Sears Motor Buggy" between 1908 and 1912.
 These horseless carriages were of the "high-wheeler" variety with large wagon-type wheels.
 Their high ground clearance was well-suited to muddy, wagon-rutted country roads.
 Customers were accustomed to mail ordering through the Sears catalog, and the Sears Motor Buggy could be delivered to the nearest railroad siding.
-A wood crate would arrive, and the customer had to install the wheels and add oil to the engine, but Sears deemed the product not profitable at $370 and was dropped from the catalog after 3,500 orders.
+A wood crate would arrive, and the customer had to install the wheels and add oil to the engine.
+They were treated as loss leaders, designed to enhance prestige to the Sears brand and bring publicity to the catalog retailer.
+Nevertheless, Sears deemed the product not profitable at $370 for the most basic model and dropped the line from the catalog after 3,500 orders.